 Of all the gochujang alternatives, sriracha sauce is the best replacement for gochujang.
 Sriracha sauce is a popular spicy chili sauce with a tangy and slightly sweet flavor.
 It has a vibrant red color and smooth texture.
 While Sriracha and Gochujang have distinct flavor profiles, Sriracha has a thinner consistency than Gochujang.
 You might need to adjust the consistency of other ingredients to ensure the dish comes out as expected.

 It is important to note that Sriracha lacks the fermented umami notes and thickness of Gochujang.
-Sriracha is easily found at most grocery stores, targets, and online.
+However, it can be easily found at most grocery stores, Target, and online.

 Substitute at a 1:1 ratio.